taisiiacoder/technical-writing-portfolio/user-guides/Swagger-UI-overview.md

 -   **on the left "user menu"** - a client menu, configured in the section **Website → Menu**
 -   **on the right "admin menu"** - a menu in the administrative panel, created by modules installed on the site

-If a user belongs to several groups at the same time, he gets access to all menu items specified in his groups.
+If users belong to several groups at the same time, they get access to all menu items specified in their groups.

-Menu items to which the user does not have access are not displayed in the client part and in the administrative panel.
+Menu items to which users do not have access are not displayed in the client part and in the administrative panel.

 ## Access to modules